 What if I change my mind about what subjects I want to do?

 We understand that choosing your courses is a very important decision.
-Although we ask you to select courses on your application form, you can reselect your chosen courses on enrolment, in August, as long as there are no clashes with the courses and you meet the entry requirements.
+Although we ask you to select courses on your application form in January 2022, you can reselect your chosen courses on enrolment, in August, as long as there are no clashes with the courses/option blocks and you meet the entry requirements.

 What if I don’t meet the entry requirements to do my chosen courses?

 On receipt of your results, we will be able to offer you individual and personalised guidance in order to ensure that you are on the right courses.
 Given the wide range of Level 3 courses on offer, we are confident that we will be able to guide you onto a suitable pathway that will ensure you achieve success.